 By this point both her ducks aren’t much more than blackened bits of gristle.
 Thee glasses-wearing girl takes a long gulp of lemonade.
-Megan sips her sweet tea.
+Megan sips her iced tea.
 Hannah leaves her water untouched as she checks something on her phone.

-Amelie: Amelie just smiles and picks up her soup, sipping it without the spoon and eying Hannah’s full water glass.
+Amelie: Amelie just smiles and picks up her soup, sipping it without the spoon and eyeing Hannah’s full water glass.
 Maybe that’s one of the reasons she found her dehydrated in the hospital.
 She doesn’t comment, but makes a mental note to talk with Hannah later.